 The top three best-scoring models are OpenAI’s o1-preview (98.6%) and o1-mini (96.9%), with Claude 3.5 Sonnet (95.5%) in third place.
 We see an average score of 49.3%, with 13% of all models scoring 90% or higher.
 The separate scores for programming languages and task types are presented in dedicated sections.

 This graph plots the total score of models (reaching 50% or better) against their performance (logarithmically).
-We measured the response time for each model and normalized over the solved tasks, resulting in the average time it took the model to solve a single example.
+We measured the response time for each model and normalized over the solved cases, resulting in the average time it took the model to solve a single example.

-There is a huge gap between the fastest model: Sonnet 3 Haiku (82.2%) at 2.8 seconds per task, and the slowest: o1-preview (98.6%) at 23.3 seconds per task.
+There is a huge gap between the fastest model: Sonnet 3 Haiku (82.2%) at 2.8 seconds per response, and the slowest: o1-preview (98.6%) at 23.3 seconds per response.

 This graph plots the total score of models (reaching 50% or better) against their number of parameters, wherever the number of parameters is known and confirmed.